The Adventures of Taxi Dog | NP

 will choose books from our classroom library that show that the author is trying to entertain the reader.
 Each student (or group of students) will choose one book and give two examples from the text that show that the purpose of the book is to entertain.

-will read the passage “The Hiking Trip.”
+will read the passage “A Lion in the Bedroom.”
 You will identify text evidence from the passage that shows the author’s purpose is to entertain.
 (Student Independent Practice is provided below.)

 TIP: Scaffold learning by having students underline text evidence that supports the author’s purpose in the Independent Practice passage.